christopherConcannon/xtophe_xanon/README.md

   * [Questions](#questions)

 ## Installation
-Clone project to a directory on your local machine and cd into directory.
+Clone project to a directory on your local machine and cd into xtophe_xanon directory.
 Run <$ npm install> to install dependencies.
 See package.json for other available scripts.

 ## Usage
-Open index.html file in browser of your choice and navigate through the site to view images.
+Run <$ npm start> to launch project on local development server.
+Navigate through site to view the artist's works.
+Visit the contact page to send an inquiry to the artist.

 ## License
 This project is covered under the MIT license

 ## Technologies
-HTML5, CSS3, JavaScript, AOS
+Node.js, Express.js, HTML5, CSS3, JavaScript, AOS, Nodemailer

 ## Contributing
 To see the guidelines adopted for contributing to this project, please view the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.txt)